agmoyano/node-jasper/README.md

       report: , //name, definition or an array with any combination of both
       data: {}, //Data to be applied to the report.
 If there is an array of reports, data will be applied to each.
       override: {} //properties of report to override for this specific method call.
+      dataset: an object to be JSON serialized and passed to the Report as fields instead of parameters (see the example for more info)
  	}
  	```
   * An array with any combination of the three posibilities described before.